What Is a Fake WhatsApp Chat Generator?

 Is it legal to create fake WhatsApp screenshots?

-For legitimate purposes—marketing, education, creative projects—yes.
+For legitimate purposes like marketing, education, and creative projects, yes.
 Where it gets problematic is using mockups to deceive people, defame someone, or impersonate a real person.
 Don't do that.

 Can people tell if a mockup is fake?